WuKongIM/WuKongEasySDK-Android/docs/github-actions-setup.md

    - Create an account with your email

 2. **Request Group ID Access**:
-   - Create a new issue requesting access to `com.wukongim` group ID
+   - Create a new issue requesting access to `com.githubim` group ID
    - Wait for approval (usually 1-2 business days)

 3. **Note your credentials**: